jstagge/spi_returnperiods/README.md

-# spi_returnperiods Repository
+# Code repository for "Expected annual minima ..."
+2025

-This repository is associated with the manuscript "Annual Exceedances for Moving Window Normalized Drought Indices"  by Stagge, James H.; Sung, Kyungmin; Munyejuru, Irenee; Haidar, Md Atif Ibne.
+This repository is associated with the manuscript "Expected annual minima from an idealized moving-average drought index"  by Stagge, James H.; Sung, Kyungmin; Munyejuru, Irenee; Haidar, Md Atif Ibne, published in 2025 by the journal Hydrology and Earth System Sciences.

 To cite this repository: [![DOI](https://zenodo.org/badge/689441331.svg)](https://zenodo.org/badge/latestdoi/689441331)